Zeina Shaban

+In addition to her sporting career, she is active as a sports leader, serving on the Governing Board of the ITTF Foundation and in other administrative roles, and is also a painter, creating works in oil and leading the Art for Good initiative to link art with community development.

 In 2011, she married Prince Rashid bin Hassan, after which she became known as Princess Zeina Rashid.
 The couple has two sons.

+Early life and education

+Princess Zeina was educated at the Amman Baccalaureate School.
+She obtained a Bachelor of Science degree in Economics from Royal Holloway, University of London, graduating in 2009.
+She then completed a Master of Science degree in Environment and Development at the London School of Economics and Political Science in 2012.

-Table tennis career
+Athletic career

-Born in Amman, Jordan, Shaban was introduced to table tennis at the age of six, where she occasionally played with her father.
+Born in Amman, Jordan, Princess Zeina was introduced to table tennis at the age of six, where she occasionally played with her father.
 In 1996, she headed with her family to watch the Summer Olympic games in Atlanta, Georgia.
-Shaban rapidly changed her life, when she first met Chinese table tennis player and then-world champion Deng Yaping, who motivated her to play for the sport.
+Princess Zeina rapidly changed her life, when she first met Chinese table tennis player and then-world champion Deng Yaping, who motivated her to play for the sport.

-Following her training in China and even in Europe, Shaban achieved an early success in table tennis, when she claimed the title for the under-14 category at the national junior championships.
+Following her training in China and even in Europe, Princess Zeina achieved an early success in table tennis, when she claimed the title for the under-14 category at the national junior championships.
 At the age of ten, she made her inaugural international appearance at the U.S. Open Table Tennis Tournament in Fort Lauderdale, Florida, where she displayed her exquisite talent and performance to obtain the tournament title in the women's under-10 category.
 She continued to build her success in sport by participating as the nation's leading player at the ITTF World Junior Circuit, ITTF Pro Tour and at both the Liebherr World Individual Championships and World Team Championships.
 She also won two silver medals at the Arab Cup in Sanaa, Yemen (2003) and in Beirut, Lebanon (2004).